yanandcoffee/yanandcoffee.github.io/source/_posts/accessible-smooth-scrolling-and-focus-management-solutions.md

   <video controls="controls" width="100%" height="100%" maxWidth="960" maxHeight="500" name="Video Name" src="./demo.mov"></video>
 </figure>

 [Skip links](https://webaim.org/techniques/skipnav/) are a similar concept so the same solutions may apply.
-There are a few ways to implement this.

 I mocked up these examples to demonstrate the possible solutions in pure JS, pure CSS/HTML, and React.
-Please note that I added a `tabindex=0` to the headings so that they are focusable in all of the examples to see where the focus should be if you used one of the nav links, but this is just for the demo, not for accessibility compliance.
+Please note that I added a `tabindex=0` to the headings so that they are focusable in all of the examples to show where the focus should be after clicking on a nav link, but this is just for the demo, not for accessibility compliance.

 ## The Best Solution
 [scroll-behavior: smooth](https://developer.mozilla.org/en-US/docs/Web/CSS/scroll-behavior), which this blog uses, is the best solution, hands-down.
 It uses the native `href` on the anchor tag, which is native HTML that will bring you to the element that has the same matching `id`.
 However, it will not work with a sticky top nav because it cannot calculate the height of the sticky top nav.
 My example here will use a sticky side nav instead to demostrate its natural awesomeness: